Why was I refused credit?

 This is because frequent applications can weaken your credit report as each application, whether successful or not, represents a debt that you’ve tried to take on.
 Debt is a risk factor that could affect your ability to make repayments, and the higher the risk the less likely you are to be accepted.

 Your credit report doesn’t show whether your application is accepted or not – just the number of applications you’ve made.

 What should I do if I’m refused credit?

-If you’re refused credit, there are steps you can take to understand why:
+If you’re refused credit, you can challenge this if you believe your application doesn’t merit a decline.
+There are also steps you can take to understand why you were refused: